-Russell Henley With 67 Soars To 3-shot Lead At Shadow Creek
+Russell Henley with 67 soars to 3-shot lead at Shadow Creek

-NORTH LAS VEGAS, Nev.: Four shots behind at the start of the day, Russell Henley ran off three straight birdies to start the back nine Saturday and posted a 5-under 67 to build a three-shot lead going into the final round of the CJ Cup at Shadow Creek.
+LAS VEGAS — Russell Henley left everyone in his wake with three straight birdies to start the back nine, pivotal in turning a four-shot deficit into a three-shot lead by the end of the day in the CJ Cup at Shadow Creek.

+And what Saturday made him realize was how quickly it can turn around at Shadow Creek — for him and the four players immediately behind him.

+“I’ve got to just keep my head down and play a good round for me,” Henley said after a 5-under 67.
+“There's so much golf to be played.
+This is just a break we're taking, and I'm just going to try to keep doing it.”

-Henley had plenty of help from the other players in his group.
+He did enough on another still, quiet, warm day.
+And he had plenty of help from the other two players in his group.

 Xander Schauffele, who had a three-shot lead going into the weekend, had a pair of late bogeys and failed to capitalize on the par 5s in his round of 74.
 Tyrrell Hatton didn't make a birdie until the final hole in a 73.
 Of the top 25 players, they were the only two who shot over par.